What happens when two neutron stars don’t add up to a black hole?

 If a magnetar survived the collision, it will still be around for a long time to come.
-Within a few years, Fong and his colleagues write, the magnetized remnant should produce observable radio emission.
+Within a few years, Fong and her colleagues write, the magnetized remnant should produce observable radio emission.

 “If detected, this would not only break the degeneracy between the two possible explanations in this specific case,” Bernardini says, “but it would provide the long-sought smoking gun of the magnetar scenario, and the first direct evidence of a stable magnetar associated with a GRB.”